chris56974/dark-session-manager/README.md

 I used vanilla JS web components because I wanted DSM to be really fast.
 Vanilla JS also got unwieldy after a while, I wanted a way to modularize my code and it worked pretty well for it.

-## Ideas

-Tab favicons.
-Settings modal.

-## Gotchas I ran into

-### bind(this) creates a new function everytime, making it difficult to remove event listeners

-I had to use this.method.bind(this) a couple times to make sure that `this` pointed to my web component and not the button that fired the event.
-What's interesting to note however, is that this.method.bind(this) will create a new function everytime it's called.
-So it will be impossible to remove that event listener unless you create a reference in the constructor.

 ## [License MIT](https://github.com/chris56974/dark-session-manager/LICENSE)

 ## Attribution